I Want To...

 Languages: English, French

-Expertise: Epidemiology, Health Services Research, Hypertension, Primary Care
+Expertise: Epidemiology, Health Services Research, Hypertension, Primary Care, Public Health

-Research Interests: Race/ethnic health disparities; Patient-centered care; Patient-Physician relationship and communication
+Research Interests: Race/ethnic health disparities; Patient-centered care; Patient-Physician relationships and communication

 Dr. Lisa A. Cooper is a Bloomberg Distinguished Professor at Johns Hopkins University School of Medicine and Bloomberg School of Public Health.
-She is also the James F. Fries Professor of Medicine, in the Division of General Internal Medicine and a core faculty member of the Welch Center for Prevention, Epidemiology and Clinical Research.
-She has primary appointments in the Schools of Medicine and Public Health and a joint appointment in the School of Nursing.
+She is also the James F. Fries Professor of Medicine in the Division of General Internal Medicine and a core faculty member in the Welch Center for Prevention, Epidemiology, and Clinical Research, and she holds a joint appointment in the School of Nursing.
+Dr. Cooper was born in Liberia, West Africa, where she witnessed the effects of social deprivation on the health of many of her fellow citizens and developed the passion for her career in medicine and public health.